ImageMagick/Usage-Markdown/basics/index.md

 So far we have look at images and the actual content or data that makes up the image.
 But images are more than just 'image data'.
 There are many attributes or meta-data that is also part of an image, and affect its image processing and how other programs should handle the image.

-For example a image could have an 'offset' or be part of a larger 'virtual canvas' (page).
+For example, an image could have an 'offset' or be part of a larger 'virtual canvas' (page).
 That is a single image may only be a small part larger picture, made up of a series of other images, to form 'layers' or and 'animation'.

 IM also attaches has a lot of special 'settings' that is used by many image processing operators to modify how they work.
 For example, the 'background color' to use.
 Some of these are global setting, which are the same across a whole list of images, while others may be different for each image within the list.